intel/rohd-website/docs/_blog/2025-10-27-ai-accelerated-agile-design.md

 The AI agent worked much the same way, but also created tests for the readWithInvalidate flag set, testing that a second read would miss.

 >
 Create logic to do readWithInvalidate: make sure a cache tag match checks that the corresponding valid bit is true, and upon a cache hit, return the hit data, but also set the valid bit of the entry to false.

 ### Occupancy Tracking

 We had two examples of occupancy tracking at our fingertips: first  was the tracking that AI had inserted into our component, but the second was the tracking we did for our `Fifo` component.
-We chose to drive with the latter because it reused things like our `Count` component and works with multiported access.
+We chose to drive with the latter because it reused things like our `Count` component and works with multi-ported access.

 >
 Now add optional occupancy logic to our FullyAssociativeCache, using a similar API as the Fifo for full/empty.
 Use a key test that a fill simultaneously with a readWithInvalidate on a full cache should be possible, just like a read and write on a full Fifo is possible.